phloreenm/MP2-JS--CI-CoBC-FM/README.md

 - The displayed map uses a custom icon ("temple_ruins.png"), hosted locally.

 **ISSUES**
-Issues and errors
+- Issues and errors
-- ```
+  - Chrome added support for source maps:
-      DevTools failed to load source map: Could not load content for chrome-extension://gighmmpiobklfepjocnamgkkbiglidom/browser-polyfill.js.map: System error: net::ERR_FILE_NOT_FOUND
+    -   ```DevTools failed to load source map: Could not load content for chrome-extension://gighmmpiobklfepjocnamgkkbiglidom/browser-polyfill.js.map: System error: net::ERR_FILE_NOT_FOUND
         DevTools failed to load source map: Could not load content for chrome-extension://gpaiobkfhnonedkhhfjpmhdalgeoebfa/editor/config.js.map: System error: net::ERR_BLOCKED_BY_CLIENT
         DevTools failed to load source map: Could not load content for chrome-extension://gpaiobkfhnonedkhhfjpmhdalgeoebfa/editor/content.js.map: System error: net::ERR_BLOCKED_BY_CLIENT
-      DevTools failed to load source map: Could not load content for chrome-extension://gannpgaobkkhmpomoijebaigcapoeebl/bundle.min.js.map: System error: net::ERR_BLOCKED_BY_CLIENT
+        DevTools failed to load source map: Could not load content for chrome-extension://gannpgaobkkhmpomoijebaigcapoeebl/bundle.min.js.map: System error: net::ERR_BLOCKED_BY_CLIENT ```
-    ```
-  - Behaviour: During development in the DevTools -> Console window I had multiple  errors as follows:
+    - Behaviour: During development in the DevTools -> Console window I had multiple  errors.
     - Solution: These have been solved following the steps described on [StackOverflow forum](https://stackoverflow.com/questions/61339968/error-message-devtools-failed-to-load-sourcemap-could-not-load-content-for-chr), and the cause looked to be "(...)
 Chrome added support for source maps."
 Solved by making the right settings in the DevTools->Settings->Preferences->Sources.
+  - Using hard-coded API-KEYs from Google API
+    - Issue: couldn't find a solution to save environment variables to a file and use this file to store the variables everywhere (VSCode IDE, GitPod environment, GitHub & GitHub pages)
+    - Solution: hard coded the API-KEYs and later create environment variables in each running environment separately.
+Not ideally, but is working on GitHub (An emerging issue is that if you deploy the site to Netlify, you must create environment variables again).
+- Console warnings - These are warning which I couldn't solve yet, since my time is very limited.
+These are mainly caused by 3rd party APIs.
+  - Non-passive event listener
     - ```[Violation] Added non-passive event listener to a scroll-blocking 'touchstart' event.
 Consider marking event handler as 'passive' to make the page more responsive.
 See https://www.chromestatus.com/feature/5745543795965952```
     - Cause
     - Solution
+  - Device orientation events are blocked by permissions policy:
     - ``` The deviceorientation events are blocked by permissions policy.
 See https://github.com/w3c/webappsec-permissions-policy/blob/master/features.md#sensor-features ```
     - Cause
     - Solution
-- Using hard-coded API-KEYs from Google API
-  - Issue: couldn't find a solution to save environment variables to a file and use this file to store the variables everywhere (VSCode IDE, GitPod environment, GitHub & GitHub pages)
-  - Solution: hard coded the API-KEYs and later create environment variables in each running environment separately.
-Not ideally, but is working on GitHub (An emerging issue is that if you deploy the site to Netlify, you must create environment variables again).

 ---
 **BUGS**
 - navigating between the cities: